ayeshanweerasuriya/react_native_jobs/README.md

 ## Acknowledgments

 Huge thanks to [JavaScript Mastery](https://youtube.com/@javascriptmastery?si=StSRM-GSsE24CjKb) for their React Native Course Tutorial for Beginners.
-This tutorial has played a crucial role in expanding our knowledge and skills, consolidating numerous concepts in a single, informative video.
+This tutorial has played a crucial role in expanding knowledge and skills, consolidating numerous concepts in a single, informative video.

 ## Enjoy Exploring!